GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 One reason for this decrease in performance is that the peaks present in those estimated heatmaps are lower.
 This does not necessarily impact the static #acr("SSL") metrics as any local maximum above the detection threshold #xi-doa would be counted as a #doa prediction (see @sec:ssl:multi_source:method:doa_repr).
 However, this threshold does not intervene in the #acr("ASSL") pipeline, and the #doa spectrum is directly converted into a 2D #doa map.
-When the deep neural network #psi-dnn is used to combine the maps, the output is normalized to the $[0, 1]$ range.
+When the deep neural network #psi-dnn is used to combine the maps, its output is normalized to the $[0, 1]$ range.
 Although this would help amplify localization heatmaps that are too dim, it cannot compensate for relative differences caused by uneven peaks in the #doa spectra.

 To account for this phenomenon, we have attempted to artificially adjust the spectra with an amplification trick.